nathanahtan/html_builder/readme.md

 * add_text()
 * add_comment()

-After the nodes are built, call `render_text()` on the top or root node to get a string representation.
-You can pass in an indent string (defaults to four spaces).
+After the nodes are built, call `render()` on the top or root node to get a string representation.
 Use this as the body in your html response.

 #### Inheritence